Las Vegas: Top Tips for First Time Visitors

 The Strip is home to many iconic hotels, some long established, others relatively new.
 Each hotel strives for its own identity; themed hotels were big business in the late twentieth century, but now the trend is heading towards luxury interiors and fine dining.
 There is still a place for themed hotels however; many have built their reputations on unique ideas and people still come from around the world to experience the famous New York New York with its rooftop rollercoaster, or the oriental styling of the Mandalay Bay.

 Vegas definitely has no shortage of hotels.
 Caesar’s Palace is decorated in the style of ancient Greece, while the Bellagio tempts with traditional Italian decor.
 If themes are not your taste, there are several other top end hotels offering indulgent stays if you are prepared to pay the prices.
-But it doesn’t always have to be expensive; there is an abundance of cheaper motels which offer excellent value for money, and with the delights of sin city on offer it’s unlikely you’ll be spending much time in your room.
+But it doesn’t always have to be expensive; there is an abundance of cheaper motels especially outside the main tourist strip which offer excellent value for money, and with the delights of sin city on offer it’s unlikely you’ll be spending much time in your room.

 Best Things to See & Do